VladimirKalachikhin/GaladrielMapSK/README.md

 The `value` of `notifications.mob` path has  the following additional properties except specified in the documentation:

 `"source":` the UUID of instance firing of notification,
-`"position":` the GeoJSON object with MOB spatial info
+`"position":` the GeoJSON object with MOB spatial info and other necessary.

 ## Support